Meteora: Ancient history

 Caves in the vicinity of Meteora were inhabited continuously between 50,000 and 5,000 years ago.
 The oldest known example of a built structure, a stone wall that blocked two-thirds of the entrance to the Theopetra cave, was constructed 23,000 years ago, probably as a barrier against cold winds (Earth was experiencing an ice age at the time), and many paleolithic and neolithic artifacts of human occupation have been found within the caves.

 Meteora is not mentioned in classical Greek myths, nor in Ancient Greek literature.
 The first people who were documented to inhabit Meteora after the Neolithic Era were an ascetic group of hermit monks who, in the 800s CE, moved up to the ancient pinnacles.
-They lived in hollows and fissures in the rock towers, some of them as high as 1800 ft (550m) above the plain.
+They lived in hollows and fissures in the rock towers, some of them as high as 1800 ft above the plain.
 This great height, combined with the sheerness of the cliff walls, kept away all but the most determined visitors.
 Initially, the hermits led a life of solitude, meeting only on Sundays and special days, to worship and pray in a chapel built at the foot of a rock known as Dupiani.

-As early as the eleventh century, monks occupied the caverns of Meteora.
+As early as the 11th century, monks occupied the caverns of Meteora.
 However, monasteries were not built there until the 1300s, when the monks sought somewhere to hide in the face of an increasing number of attacks by the Turks upon Greece.
 At this time, access to the top was via removable ladders or hoisting ropes.
 Currently, getting up there is much simpler, due to steps having been carved-into the rock during the 1920s.
 Of the 24 monasteries, only six (four of men, two of women) are still functioning, with each housing fewer than ten individuals.

 History and construction of the monasteries

 The exact date of the establishment of the monasteries is widely believed to be unknown.
 However, there are clues to when each of the monasteries was constructed.
-By the late eleventh century and early 1100s, a rudimentary monastic state had formed, called the Skete of Stagoi, and it was centered around the still-standing church of Theotokos (Mother of God).
+By the late 11th century and early 1100s, a rudimentary monastic state had formed, called the Skete of Stagoi, and it was centered around the still-standing church of Theotokos (Mother of God).
 By the end of the 1100s, an ascetic community had flocked to Meteora.

 In 1344, Athanasios Koinovitis from Mount Athos, later known as Athanasios the Meteorite, brought a group of followers to Meteora.
 From 1356 to 1372, he founded The Monastery of Great Meteoron on the Broad Rock.
 That location was perfect for the monks, because there, they were safe from political upheaval, and they had complete control of the entry to the monastery.
 The only means of reaching it was by climbing a long ladder, which was drawn-up whenever the monks thought that there was a threat to them.
 The creation of the monastic community at Meteora was protected and sponsored by the local lord Simeon Uroš, based in nearby Trikala, who in 1356 had proclaimed himself Emperor of Serbs and Greeks following the death of Stefan Dušan.